concord-consortium/activity-player/README.md

 ## License

-Lara Single Page is Copyright 2020 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).
+Activity Player is Copyright 2020 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).

 See license.md for the complete license text.